sleeprite/rudis/docs/src/docs/guides/install.md

 next: false
 ---

-# Extensions
+# Install

-By default, **Tachiyomi** comes without any extensions.
+By default, **Rudis** comes without any extensions.
 You can choose to read local content, manually add extensions, or include an external repository.

-**Tachiyomi** maintains only one official repository; any other repositories are unofficial and have no affiliation with us.
+**Rudis** maintains only one official repository; any other repositories are unofficial and have no affiliation with us.

 <AddRepoButton/>